TheAccidentalTeacher/glennallencarmansandiego/docs/revised_master_prompt.md

     - A "Reveal Next Round" button that locks previous rounds.
     - A list of all clues revealed so far.
     - Buttons to manually award `researchQualityBonus` and `culturalInsightBonus` points to teams.
-    - A modal for reviewing and approving/rejecting team `WarrantSubmissions`.
+    - A modal for reviewing and approving/rejecting team `solutionsubmissions`.
 - **Scoreboard:** A real-time table showing each team's name, round-by-round points, total score, and rank badge.
 Must be exportable to CSV and JSON.
 - **Villain & Case Editor:** A form-based interface for creating and editing content.
 It should use tabs to separate metadata, clue entry, and the cultural review status.